jsylew/COMM2216-User-Doc/index.md

 * Adobe InDesign 2020
 * MAC OS

 The instructions translate well to Windows OS with only slight variations in menu titles and keyboard short cuts.
+For the purpose of these instructions, it is assumed that Adobe InDesign has already been installed on your computer.

 ## Typographical Conventions